NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Familiar of Keen Senses.md

 Granted by [[Familiar Abilities/Familiar of Keen Senses|Familiar of Keen Senses]]

-When you Cast or Sustain a hex, your familiar gains your choice of an imprecise scent, tremorsense, or wavesense, with a range of 60 feet until the start of your next turn, and it can immediately [[Actions/Point Out|Point Out]] as a free action.
+Your familiar gains your choice of an imprecise scent, tremorsense, or wavesense, with a range of 60 feet.

 *Source: Pathfinder Player Core*
 *ORC*